ethi-technologies/policies/ethi-terms-of-service.md

 # Ethi Terms of Service

 Thank you for choosing Ethi!
 We're happy you're here.
 Please read this Terms of Service agreement carefully before accessing or using Ethi.
-Because it is such an important contract between us and our users, we have tried to make it as clear as possible.
+Because it is an important contract between us and our users, we have tried to make it as clear as possible.
 For your convenience, we have presented these terms in a short non-binding summary followed by the full legal terms.

 ### Summary